 State Director and Administrator priorities and points

-Under the final rule, the process will remain unchanged.
-Some.
-S of the above criteria remain unchanged,,,,, but the followingcriteria have been changed:
+Under the final rule, the evaluation process remains unchanged, but some of the scoring criteria have changed, as described below.

-The Agency modified the “Quantity of energy generated, replaced, or saved” score criterion was increased to 25 points and created two separate sub-criterion: (1) Energy generated, replaced, or saved; and (2) Quantity of energy generated or saved per REAP dollar requested.
-The quantity of energy generated or saved per REAP dollar requested will measure the projectsprojectsprojectsprojects ability to generated or saved energy over a 12 month period per REAP dollar requested.
-To receive maximum of 10 point under this criterion the project mustgenerated or saved 50,000 BTUs.
+The Agency increased the “Quantity of energy generated, replaced, or saved” score criterion to 25 points and created two separate sub-criterion: (1) Energy generated, replaced, or saved; and (2) Quantity of energy generated or saved per REAP dollar requested.
+The quantity of energy generated or saved per REAP dollar requested will measure the project’s ability to generate or save energy over a 12 month period per REAP dollar requested.
+To receive the maximum of 10 point under this criterion the project must generate or save 50,000 BTUs.
 Flexible fuel pump scoring under this criterion was also removed.

 Commercial availability and technical merit have been removed and are considered as eligibility requirements only.

-Small agricultural producer/very small business has been revised and renamed size of agricultural producer or rural small business to align more with the SBA’s definitions.
+“Small agricultural producer/very small business” has been revised and renamed “size of agricultural producer or rural small business” to align more with the Small Business Administration’s definitions.

-Simplified application/low cost project has been removed since a third application process is added for total project cost of $80,000 or less.
+“Simplified application/low cost project” has been removed since a third application process is added for total project cost of $80,000 or less.

 Previous grantees and borrowers points were increased from 10 to 15 for those applicants who have never received prior assistance under REAP.

-Three new categories were added for consideration in awarding administrative points: (1) the applicant is a member of an under-represented or under-served population, (2) furthers an agency goal, and (3) the proposed project is located in an impoverished area, has experienced long-term population decline, or loss of employment.
+Three new categories were added for consideration in awarding administrative points: (1) the applicant is a member of an under-represented or under-served population, (2) the proposed project furthers an Agency goal, and (3) the proposed project is located in an impoverished area, has experienced long-term population decline, or loss of employment.

 Selecting and Awarding Grants

-Under the REAP interim rule, an awardee receives the following items:
+Under the baseline program, the following forms are executed with the grantee:

 Letter of conditions.